Unique Uses for Ductless Enclosures

 Food & Beverage

 Harley-Davidson.
 Tesla.
+Faurecia.
 Car Batteries.
 Automotive manufacturers and repair shops use Air Science fume hoods to draw chemical vapors and fumes from sprayed paints and inks away from the user.
-The clear back and sides of our fume hoods allow for optimum visibility during paint touch-ups.
+Automotive equipment manufacturers can use our containment equipment when removing scrap foam from metal surfaces using ethyl alcohol.
+Our enclosures protect personnel from solvent or welding fume extraction during this process.
+The clear back and sides of our fume hoods allow for optimum visibility during a variety of applications, including paint touch-ups.
 Fume hoods are also used in the automotive industry to protect against acid vapors while opening, refilling or recharging batteries.

 Rats, Rabbits and more.
 Air Science products protect users from harmful gases like isoflurane, commonly used to anesthetize research animals.
 Downflow Workstations are ideal for use during blood draws as units allow for unrestricted front and side access while still protecting against fumes and vapors.